davidmam/BS32011-class-notes/shell_and_git.md

 `git commit -m ' message'`  - save a version in the repository with the message.

 `git log` - show a commit history

+`git checkout -- filename` restore the last committed version of filename